gibbs/gibbs.github.io/content/projects/002-docker-lighthouse.md

 ### Multiple Reports

 Reports can be generated in HTML, CSV and JSON.
-To create multiple reports set the `--output` flag and use a volume in the current working directory:
+To create multiple reports, set the `--output` flag and use a volume in the current working directory:

 ```bash